-With respect to environmental, social, and governance (ESG) factors, many investors believe these represent risks that remain higher in emerging markets than in developed markets.
-But at Boston Common Asset Management, we observe that ESG issues are now being taken far more seriously by companies, exchanges, and regulators across the emerging markets, and that data on ESG dimensions has become substantially more robust than in the past.
+With respect to environmental, social, and governance (ESG) factors, many investors believe these represent risks that remain higher in emerging markets (EMs) than in developed markets.
+But at Boston Common Asset Management, we observe that ESG issues are now being taken far more seriously by companies, exchanges, and regulators across the EMs, and that data on ESG dimensions has become substantially more robust than in the past.
 In today’s context, the contribution of ESG research and analysis has expanded beyond identifying potential areas of risk to a growing source of investment opportunity.
-Accordingly, going forward, we think that emerging-market (EM)-focused strategies that fully integrate ESG considerations into their investment process stand to benefit disproportionately relative to those that do not.
+Accordingly, going forward, we think that EM-focused strategies that fully integrate ESG considerations into their investment process stand to benefit disproportionately relative to those that don't.

 Rapid growth propels ESG adoption